mjgold/twitter-client/docs/glossary.md

 ## Glossary of Terms
-This is a series of short, precise, and accurate unofficial definitions intended to create a limited understanding.
+This is a comprehensive series of short, precise, and accurate unofficial definitions of terms you'll experience this week.
+It can only create a surface level understanding.

 Memorizing strongly discouraged.
 Referencing strongly encouraged.

+#### Authorization Contexts
+The Twitter API allows your application to work in two contexts: the application context and the user context.

+* The Application context identifies each request as your application to twitter using a Consumer Key (Sometimes called an API Key) and a Consumer Secret (sometimes called an API Secret).
+* The User context requires all the data the Application context requires, plus an Access Token (sometimes called a user token) and an Access Token Secret (sometimes called a user secret)

+These 4 pieces of [data](#data) are used to create the [Authorization header](#http-headers) that is part of an [OAuth](#oauth) [request](#request).

 #### API (Application Programmable Interface)
 An API is a way to expose parts of a program so other programs may use it.